 During the third quarter 2019, the Company was informed that certain portions of our license areas were designated as a World Heritage site by UNESCO.
 UNESCO has informed the Company that in accordance with the Operational Guidelines for the Implementation of the World Heritage Convention, UNESCO is investigating the situation that the Company brought to their attention.
 UNESCO has informed the Company that according to IUCN, the Advisory Body to the intergovernmental World Heritage Committee concerning nominations of natural heritage sites on the World Heritage List, the overlapping prospecting license on the western portion of the property or of the presence of Tsodilo Resources Ltd was not brought to the attention of IUCN during the evaluation process.
-The documentation related to the evaluation and inscription of the site on the World Heritage List from UNESCO's website at: http://whc.unesco.org/en/list/1575/documents.
+The documentation related to the evaluation and inscription of the site on the World Heritage list from UNESCO's website at: http://whc.unesco.org/en/list/1575/documents.

 As the responsibility for nominating sites to the World Heritage List and the management and protection of the World Heritage properties inscribed is under the authority of the State Party of South Africa, UNESCO advised the Company that they would be contacting the appropriate South African office for clarification.
 To date, it is the Company's understanding that neither the Department of Mineral Affairs (DMA) nor the Department of Environmental Affairs (DEA) has responded to UNESCO's inquiry.
 In addition to UNESCO's inquiries, the Company also contacted the DMA for guidance and received a response, but before the issue could be dealt with the South African government was shut down due to the COVID-19 virus.
+The Company will continue our efforts to engage the DMA once the government resumes its activities on a full-time basis.
 In the interim, the Company has filed a renewal application to protect our license rights.

-In the fourth quarter of 2021, the Company determined to stop all efforts to protect its licenses rights as all efforts to contact its Black Empowerment Partner and the DMA and DEA have failed as all parties are not responsive.
-The Company has written off this minor investment of \$7,650 as impaired as at the year ended December 31, 2021.
+In the fourth quarter of 2021, the Company determined to stop all efforts to perfect its licenses rights as all efforts to contact its Black Empowerment Partner and the DMA and DEA have failed as all parties are not responsive.
+The Company has written off this minor investment of \$7,650 as impaired as at the year-ended December 31, 2021.